BaadMaro/CTF/Zain CTF 2022/Machines/Tearys/README.md

 We have two things to do :
 - try find the ssh key filename inside /home/grafana/.ssh/ using LFI
-- intercat with smtp and the email bob@tearys.corp
+- interact with smtp and the email bob@tearys.corp